privaci/privaci.github.io/_posts/2017-02-18-second-ci_symposium.md

 ---
 layout: event
 header: no
-title: "The Second Symposium on Applications Of Contextual Integrity"
+title: "The 2nd Annual Symposium on Applications Of Contextual Integrity"
 teaser: "The aim is to bring people together to present, discuss and share ideas based on ongoing and completed projects drawing on CI as their underlying conception of privacy."
 categories:
     - Event